Zhao Liying: 2013–2015: Breakthrough

-2016–present: Mainstream recognition
+2016–present: Mainstream success

 In 2016, Zhao starred in action adventure drama The Mystic Nine, playing a sassy and haughty heiress.
 The series was a commercial success, accumulating over 10 billion views in total.
 Zhao won the Best Actress award at the 3rd Hengdian Film and TV Festival of China for her role.
-She was then cast as one of the two female leads, Bi Yao in Noble Aspirations, based on the popular novel Zhu Xian written by Xiao Ding.
+She was then cast as the female lead, Bi Yao, in Noble Aspirations, based on the popular novel Zhu Xian written by Xiao Ding.
 The drama has over 23 billion views online, the highest record held by a Chinese drama at that time.
 The same year, Zhao starred in her first war drama, Rookie Agent Rouge.

-VLinkage reported that as of December 2016, Zhao's combined dramas' views have reached over 110 billion views, which is the most views by a Chinese actor at the moment.
+VLinkage reported that as of December 2016, Zhao's combined dramas' views have reached over 110 billion views, which is the currently the most for a Chinese actor.

-In 2017, Zhao starred in the Han Han-directed film, Duckweed alongside Deng Chao and Eddie Peng.
+In 2017, Zhao starred in the Han Han-directed film, Duckweed, alongside Deng Chao and Eddie Peng.
 The sleeper hit was a commercial and critical success.
 She won her first film award, the Favorite Actress at the Beijing College Student Film Festival.
-She then starred in the revolutionary drama film Eternal Wave along with Aaron Kwok, about the operation of Communist Party (CPC) undercover agents operating in Shanghai in the 1930s against the Japanese.
+She then starred in the revolutionary drama film Eternal Wave along with Aaron Kwok, about Communist Party (CPC) undercover agents operating against the Japanese in 1930s Shanghai.

 Zhao returned to the small screen with historical action drama Princess Agents, playing a slave girl who rises up to become a powerful female general.
 Princess Agents was a commercial success both domestically and internationally, and held the record as the most watched Chinese television series at that time.
-Forbes China listed Zhao under their 30 Under 30 Asia 2017 list which comprises 30 influential people under 30 years old who have made substantial effect in their fields.
+The same year, Forbes China named Zhao in their 30 Under 30 Asia list which comprises 30 influential people under 30 years old who have made substantial effect in their fields.

 In 2018, Zhao starred in the fantasy adventure film The Monkey King 3, playing the role of the Women Country's Ruler.
 Zhao then starred in the historical drama The Story of Minglan produced by Daylight Entertainment.
 The drama received critical acclaim and topped television ratings with over 2% in its final episodes.
 Zhao was nominated at the Magnolia Award for Best Actress in a Television Series for the second time.

-In 2019, it was announced that Zhao will star as the female lead in the wuxia drama Legend of Fei, based on the novel You Fei by Priest.
+In 2019, it was announced that Zhao would star as the female lead in the wuxia drama Legend of Fei, based on the novel You Fei by Priest.

+On February 10, 2024, the comedy drama film Article 20 featuring Zhao was released.
+On February 26, the 17th Asian Film Awards announced that Zhao had won the AFA New Generation Award.